-My parents always stressed that the best godparents were always family.
-Friends come and go, but family is always there for you.
+My parents always stressed that the best godparents are family members.
+Friends come and go, but family is a constant.
+They’re forever there for you.
 So why did they pick friends to be my godparents?
 Never knew them.
 Never saw them.
 So I adopted Cynthia’s godparents as my own.
 Our aunt and uncle in Puerto Rico, whom we affectionately named, Madrinita, little godmother, and Panino, apparently we couldn’t pronounce godfather, Padrino.
 The nerve-center of our family was our grandparents house, where Panino lived until he married and where Madrinita still lives today.
 Panino bought a house down the street from them and is, also, still there.
 My grandparent’s house is old, with cool, thick walls, incredibly high ceilings, typically Spanish styled.
 Panino’s room was across from my grandfather’s, and we weren’t allowed in his room unless he was there and he issued the “okay”.
 Those were the rules.
 Panino was the uncle who would come home late from the University, he was in graduate school, and in a loud voice ask my mother, who would be on the second floor, front balcony, with my grandparents, aunts and any visiting uncle, “Oye!
 Y donde estan las nenas?”, “Hey!
 Where are the girls?”.
 All the rocking chairs would freeze mid-rock as my mother would try to explain that as four and six-year olds, we had long been in bed and was he aware of how late it was?
 He would hear none of it!
-Under hissed protestations, so as not to disturb us, he would come sailing into our bedroom, throw on the light and loudly wake us up.
+Under hissed threats that he better not wake us, he’d happily sail into our bedroom, throw on the light and loudly wake us up.
 “Nenas!
 Nenas!
 Depiertate!
 Quien quiere helado de coco?
 Vamonos!
 Vamonos!
 A Los Chinitos!”.
 “Girls!
 Girls!
 Wake up!
 Who wants coconut sherbet?
 Let’s go!
 Let’s go!
 To The Chinitos!”
 You can only imagine my mother’s futile protestations falling on Panino’s deaf bachelor ears.
 And, so, at eleven o’clock at night, off we’d go in our nightgowns and tennis shoes to get ice cream.
 He was that special uncle who took us everywhere.
 My aunts would all laugh and say, “Don’t ever go off with Panino!
-He’ll hold you hostage and you’ll never get home!”
+He’ll hold you hostage in his car all day and you’ll never get home!”
 That was just fine by us.
-He took Cynthia and me up into the mountains that were only a beautiful, foggy haze from the balcony at home.
+Countless times he took Cynthia and me up into the mountains that were only a beautiful, foggy haze from the balcony at home.
 We would spend the whole day just exploring, exotic territory to us.
 The trip home was never a let-down because during the treacherous ride down the mountain’s snake-like roads with hairpin turns, Panino would open the moon roof of his Peugeot, and driving as fast as he possibly could, would let his nieces at four and six little years old, STAND UP IN THE CAR, TORSOS HANGING OUT THE MOON ROOF, ARMS UP IN THE AIR, screaming in sheer delight with reckless abandon!
 Oh, yeah.
 That was Panino.
 A cool uncle.
 He’s quite the holistic, yoga-loving being and evolved into a vegetarian, eschewing meat with outrage, sometimes to the point of alienating his siblings.
 Years later he “kidnapped” Pamela and me, along with our babies, James and Catherine.
 We stopped and picked up a gallon of milk for the little ones and, loaded with diapers, bottles and no car seats, off we went to the mountains.
 What a beautiful time!
 We meandered through picturesque, colonial towns, the babies dozing or having their bottles.
 When it was time to refill the bottles one of us would hold the gallon of milk, the other the baby bottle, all the while trying to hold on to our babies.
 If you can visualize that, then you can imagine the amount of milk that splashed and spilled all over the back floor of his car.
 We didn’t say anything partly because we didn’t want to get in trouble and partly because we knew Panino didn’t want to hear about it.
 Our final stop before the trip back home was to stop at one of the many road-side stands for some Roast Pork, whole pig on a spit.
 It was delicious.
 Tender and intense with the flavors of garlic and oregano, we gorged ourselves.
 Panino would have none, none!, but smiled, indulgently remembering the addicting song of the pork-siren.
 For dessert we ate big, mega-crisp shards of the roasted pig skin, cuerito.
 It’s one of the few times in life when it would be a bona fide sin to even entertain the thought of how incredibly unhealthful this stuff is.
 We made our way back home, tired and sticky, the fullness of the day exhausting us.
 Kissing Panino goodbye, we thanked him for the day and struggled into the house with Jamesy and Catherine in our arms, trying to keep hold of all our baby accoutrement.
 The following day we ran into Panino’s wife, Lucy, and after the requisite kisses and pleasantries, we excitedly asked her about the boxed roasted pig and fried pig skin Panino had taken home to her.
 “What pig?”, she asked, “What are you talking about?”
 “The pig, the roasted pig Panino brought you.
 With the big piece of cuero on top?
 Did you like it?
 Wasn’t it so good?”
 Panino, the meat-free, tofu touting, vegetarian had eaten all of it on the two-block drive from our grandparent’s house to his house!
 Then Lucy asked, “By the way, do you girls know what’s on the floor of his car?
 In the backseat?
 It just smells awful!
 Did the babies get sick?”
 “Gosh, we don’t know..” and “No, no. We left it just the way we found it.
 We have no idea”, we chorused.
 Right.
 Pamela and I ran upstairs and just fell on the floor laughing, imagining the sour, rank smell of the milk left overnight in a 118° closed-up car.
 We screamed thinking of the milk becoming rancid, clumpy curd.!
 And fetid, sour globs of cheese!
 We just howled.
 “Gosh, we don’t know…!”
 We still laugh.
 And we love Panino all the more for it!

 Puerto Rican Roast Pork, Pernil